thomas-k-cameron/my-mbo-analysis-book/src/execution-rate/result.md

 Slower/faster orders shows a higher execution rate just like other orders, but execution rate of slower orders are lower compared to futures.

-Additionally, we see a slight increase in execution rate for orange around 10^9 ~ 10^10 nano seconds.
+Additionally, we see a slight increase in execution rate for Yellow around 10^9 ~ 10^10 nano seconds.

 !["result4"](../images/execution_rate/all_options.jpg)